 But I want to use my phone!

-Yeah, I get it you want to use your phone to practice filming your content and see if you can get interest in your product, service or grow your professional brand.
+Yeah, I get it you want to use your phone to practice filming your content and see if you can get interested in your product, service or grow your professional brand.

 My warning to you: If your brand is a high end, financial, deluxe or exclusive you’ll be better off grabbing a dedicated camera.
 It’ll really help your audience get a feel for your brand and avoid you looking like a cheap service.